cbare/cbare.github.io/_drafts/security-for-developers.md

 Set cloud resource quotas
 Authentication (determine identity), authorization (what priviliges)

+## Types of Attacks
+Server-side request forgery (also known as SSRF)
+XML external entity injection (also known as XXE) Remote code execution (RCE)
+SQL injection SQLi

+Talk from PyCon 2022
+Securing Code with the Python Type System
+Graham Bleaney, Pradeep Kumar Srinivasan

 [protecting your APIs with OAuth2][15]
 [Best practices for REST API security][16]

 [The Nuts and Bolts of OAuth 2.0][103]

+[Implementing software security in open source][18] How to automate security and build confidence in your code.
+By Lisa Tagliaferri, PhD

+[Why JWTs Suck as Session Tokens][19]

+[Container Security Site][20]